-The Portland Collection Museum displays a selection of fine art and decorative design, collected over 400 years by an extended English aristocratic family, descending from Bess of Hardwick.
-The Portland Collection takes its name from the Dukes of Portland, who owned Welbeck from 1755 to 1977.
+The Portland Collection museum displays a selection of fine art and objects.
+The collection was developed over 400 years by an extended English aristocratic family, descending from Bess of Hardwick.

 The gallery was designed by Hugh Broughton Architects and opened in 2016.
 It has won many awards including the RIBA East Midlands Building of the Year.